MatthewDulcich/Fancy-Pants-PPO/README.md

   ```

 ### Step 4: Add Fancy Pants .swf Files
-- Place the `.swf` files in the `Fancy-Pants-PPO` directory.
+- Place your legally obtained "The Fancy Pants Adventures: World 3" `.swf` file in the `Fancy-Pants-PPO` directory.
+It should be renamed to 'fpaworld3.swf'.
 The structure should look like this:
   ```
   fpaworld3.swf
   ```